MuhammadJunaid-17/AI/README.md

 **[▶️ Open Rocky Travel Agency in Google Colab](https://colab.research.google.com/drive/1AivKAd3EghJals-VQ9n5yulXJeltv0qA?usp=sharing)**

-> **Note:** Make sure the Colab notebook sharing permissions allow the intended users to view/access the notebook.

 Google Colab notebooks can contain code, text, comments, and saved outputs, while the runtime environment itself is not shared with the notebook.
 Therefore, required setup/install cells should be included in the notebook when necessary.